-According to Professor Bruce Lloyd of London's South Bank University,
+According to Professor Bruce Lloyd of London’s South Bank University, “The critical issue is, not change, but trust.”

 This is consistent with research by Patrick Lencioni’s Table Group, San Francisco.
 In his, The Five Dysfunctions of a Team: A Leadership Fable, Lencioni illustrates how in an executive team trust is a fundamental platform for a co-ordinated effort forward.